DoD-Platform-One/bigbang/docs/3_encryption.md

 SOPS uses `.sops.yaml` as a configuration file for which keys to use for newly created files.
 Once a file is created, the key fingerprints are stored in the file and must be re-keyed to use any changes to `.sops.yaml`.

 1. Follow the [SOPS instructions](https://github.com/mozilla/sops#210using-sopsyaml-conf-to-select-kmspgp-for-new-files) to configure `.sops.yaml` based on the encryption method you used.
-Multiple keys of the same type can be added using the block scalar yaml construct, `>-`, and separating them by a comman and newline.
+Multiple keys of the same type can be added using the block scalar yaml construct, `>-`, and separating them by a comma and newline.
    > If you are using the Big Bang sample files, make sure to remove the development Big Bang key.

-1. Add the following regex to only encrypt data in the yaml files
+2. Add the following regex to only encrypt data in the yaml files

     ```yaml
     creation_rules:
     - encrypted_regex: '^(data|stringData)$'
     ```

-1. Save `.sops.yaml` in the root of folder of your configuration
+3. Save `.sops.yaml` in the root of folder of your configuration
-1. If you have existing secrets, use the following to re-key them with the configuration in `.sops.yaml`
+4. If you have existing secrets, use the following to re-key them with the configuration in `.sops.yaml`

    ```bash
    # You must have the old private key to rekey the file